dylangentile/Simplang/README.md

 - `num16`     16 bits
 - `num32`     32 bits
 - `num64`     64 bits
-- `num128`    128 bits - support is questionable(use at your own risk!)
+- `numfp`     Equivalent to C++ long double.
 - `ptr`       A blank pointer. can be used like `void* x;` or `ptr num x;`, however it's a little fancier...
+- `void`	  Function that returns nothing
+- `typename` You can store types in a typename variable. ie `typename T = numfp` You can then use the typename to create new variables, ie `typename T = numfp; T y = 0.7;`
+ - `dynamic`  For functions, it dynamically changes the return type of the function depending on the type of the return value.
+With regard to variables, it behaves just like a c++ `auto`.
 Note:
-It's still up to debate but for now there are no global variables.
+It's still up to debate but for now there are no global/static variables.

 ### Operators:
 ##### Binary: